 A nation-wide calculating service for emergencies and routine operations

-be controlled.
+could be controlled.
 But it was functioning again within 24 hours.
-Hard on the heels of the fire brigade came the local centre of the Sumlock-Comptometer National Calculating Service, offering the loan of 20 Anita calculators.
-The
+Hard on the heels of the fire brigade came the local centre of the Sumlock-Comptometer National Calculating Service, offering the loan of 20 Anita

 The purpose of the service is to undertake calculating work of all kinds for management and industry, and tasks that it frequently performs include estimating, invoicing, market research and technical

-and for people wishing to make a career of calculator operation.
-There are 31 Sumlock-Comptometer colleges altogether and the full course lasts 15 weeks in order to cover the whole field of commercial arithmetic and ensure a
+equipment and for people wishing to make a career of calculator operation.
+There are 31 Sumlock-Comptometer colleges altogether and the full course lasts 15 weeks in order to cover the whole field of commercial arithmetic and

-awarded the Sumlock-Comptometer Diploma.
+successfully are awarded the Sumlock-Comptometer Diploma.
 Shorter courses are also run for the benefit of students who need to specialise in only one or two branches of the work.
-Firms' own operators often come into this category, since unlike
+Firms' own operators often come into this

 The colleges also act as employment agencies for those of their students who want help in finding posts, and will continue to act in this capacity throughout the students' careers.